Helping people discover rich and fulfilling careers

 How do I buy the Strong Interest Inventory?

-In order to maintain rigorous standards of quality in the field of personality assessment, access to the Strong questionnaire and associated products is restricted to those holding the BPS Test User: Occupational, Ability qualification (formerly Level A).
-If you don't already hold this qualification, OPP offers BPS-approved training.
+In order to maintain rigorous standards of quality in the field of personality assessment, access to the Strong questionnaire and associated products is restricted to qualified Strong practitioners and/or those holding the BPS Test User: Occupational, Ability qualification (formerly Level A).
+If you don't already hold these qualifications, you will need to complete the Strong Interest Inventory Certification Programme or OPP's BPS-approved training.

 A guide is available to the US job titles used in the Strong Interest Inventory reports, and their UK equivalents: download the guide